sundeepbassi/supershop_v1/README.md

 [Heroku Issues](Issuesheroku.md)

-The step I had to take were.
+The steps I had to take were.

 - Create an runtime.txt and add python-3.9.14